A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Introduction

-Theorem \ref{thm:loglog} and Corollary \ref{cor:loglog la Bourgain} are optimal in two senses.
-First, the sharp log--log correction of the concentration scale is captured.
-Second, the decay rates $C=\sqrt{2\pi+o_\delta(1)}|\log\delta|$ and $c=\sqrt{\frac1{2\pi}-o_R(1)}$ reflect the exponential tail of the blow-up profile and its sharp scaling $\sqrt{2\pi}$.
-Once the blow-up core is renormalized by the log-log rate, this exponential decay and sharp constant $\sqrt{2\pi}$ identify with those of a soliton.
-Such optimality can be found in \cite{MerleRaphael05CMP}.\footnote{Note that this is shown under the spectral assumption, which has been verified for dimensions $d\le 12$ \cite{FibichMerleRaphael06spectral,Yang18Blowup}.}
+Theorem~\ref{thm:loglog} gives the sharp improvement of \eqref{eq:Bourgain}. \begin{cor}[Sharp mass concentration] Let $d\ge 2$.
+Assume that a radial solution $u$ to \eqref{eq:NLS} blows up at time $T<\infty$.
+Then there exists $R>0$ such that for every $r\ge R$,

-For the proofs of Theorems \ref{thm:no self similar} and \ref{thm:loglog}, we develop an analysis that does not rely on any ansatz or variational structure.
-This analysis captures the log–log gap from self-similarity at the linear level, handling the nonlinearity perturbatively at the quantitative level.
+\end{cor} For the proofs of Theorems \ref{thm:no self similar} and \ref{thm:loglog}, we develop an analysis that does not rely on any ansatz or variational structure.
+This analysis captures the log--log gap from self-similarity at the linear level, handling the nonlinearity perturbatively at the quantitative level.

-This approach explicitly relates the emergence of the log--log blow-up rate to the asymptotic profile $z^*$ and the spatial decay of the blow-up core, which was previously understood in the near-soliton regime \cite{MerleRaphael05CMP}.
-Concerning the decay information, this analysis naturally explains the necessity of the spatial exponential decay of the rescaled solution for most times.
+This approach also relates the emergence of the log--log blow-up rate to the spatial decay of the blow-up core and the regularity of the asymptotic profile $z^*$, a connection previously understood only in the near-soliton regime \cite{MerleRaphael05CMP}.
+As a result, we show that if the log--log blow-up rate bound is saturated, then the time average of the renormalized solution exhibits precise exponential spatial decay and $z^*\notin H^s$ for any $s>0$.

-Concerning interplay between the regularity of the asymptotic profile $z^*$ and the blow-up rate, we prove that if the log--log blow-up rate bound is saturated, then $z^*\notin H^\epsilon$ for any $\epsilon>0$.